tomfanisawesome/Design-Of-Algorithms-Assignment-2/README.md

 # Design of Algorithms assignment 2
-this assignment is split into 3 parts where each parts gets harder.
+This assignment is split into 3 parts where each parts invovles some data structures and algorithms problems.

 part 1 student is expected to write a heap tree